-agonolos involved III ti he proposal by proposed action: DETACHED FROM State law requires pre- ring: zoning of the territory proposed for annexation.
-Provi ng been completed?
-YE e to "a" is NO, is the are ea in the process of pre-zoning?
-YES NO -zoning classification, tile timing for completion of tle, and densities permitted.
-If the pre-zoning process of the process. ry? ate a totally or substantially surrounded island of E5, please provide a w ritten justification for the proposed boundary subject to any new or additional special taxes, ar stricts, or fees?
+1. Please identify the agencies involved in the proposal by proposed action:

+- 2. For a city annexation, State law requires pre-zoning of the territory proposed for annexation.
+Provide a response to the following: - a.
+Has pre-zoning been completed?
+YES NO - b.
+If the response to "a" is NO, is the area in the process of pre-zoning?
+YES NO

+Identify below the pre-zoning classification, title, and densities permitted.
+If the pre-zoning process is underway, identify the timing for completion of the process.

+- For a city annexation, would the proposal create a totally or substantially surrounded island of unincorporated territory?
+YES NO I If YES, please provide a written justification for the proposed boundary configuration. - 4.
+Will the territory proposed for change be subject to any new or additional special taxes, any new assessment districts, or fees?

+5. Will the territory be relieved of any existing special taxes, assessments, district charges or fees required by the agencies to be detached?

-a c file a Williamson Act Contract(s) exists within the area proposed for annexation to a City, please process of the original contract, the notice of non-renewal (if appropriate) and any protest to the contract of the City's anticipated actions with reconstructions. to this contract. rovide a description of how the proposed change will assist the annexing agency in chieving its fair share of regional housing needs as determined by SCAG.
+6. If a Williamson Act Contract(s) exists within the area proposed for annexation to a City, please provide a copy of the original contract, the notice of non-renewal (if appropriate) and any protest to the contract filed with the County by the City.
+Please provide an outline of the City's anticipated actions with regard to this contract.

+7. Provide a description of how the proposed change will assist the annexing agency in achieving its fair share of regional housing needs as determined by SCAG.